litmuschaos/chaos-exporter/README.md

   - For ChaosResult : https://github.com/litmuschaos/chaos-operator/blob/master/deploy/crds/chaosresults_crd.yaml
   - For ChaosExperiment: https://github.com/litmuschaos/chaos-operator/blob/master/deploy/crds/chaosexperiment_crd.yaml
   For information on these Custom Resources, please check this link : https://docs.litmuschaos.io/docs/next/co-components.html
-- Kube-config path of your local Kubernetes Cluster
+- Kube-config path of your local Kubernetes Cluster.
-- `$GOPATH` set to your working directory
+- `$GOPATH` set to your working directory.
+- Set an `APP_UUID` parameter with a valid string in the environment variables,as `APP_UUID` is derived from the app to be added as a metric label for Prometheus Exporter, as same for the ChaosEngine.

 ### Further Steps:

-The following steps are required to create sample chaos-related custom resources in order to visualize the metrics gathered by the chaos exporter
+The following steps are required to create sample chaos-related custom resources in order to visualize the metrics gathered by the chaos exporter.

 - Clone this repo into your $GOPATH/litmuschaos"
   `git clone https://github.com/litmuschaos/chaos-exporter`
-- Set an APP_UUID in the `~/.bashrc` or the `~/.profile`, add this command to set a default
-- Now, start your Local Cluster, (this guide helps in `minikube` but can be used for other offline clusters as well)
-- Create Kubernetes CR's(Custom Resources) for the litmus operator, link down below:
-- Set an APP_UUID in the `~/.bashrc` or the `~/.profile`, add this command to set a default
 - Now, start your Local Cluster, (this guide helps in `minikube` but can be used for other offline clusters as well)
 - Create Kubernetes CR's(Custom Resources) for the litmus operator, link down below:
   - For ChaosEngine : https://github.com/litmuschaos/chaos-operator/blob/master/deploy/crds/chaosengine_crd.yaml